vannguyengd/gooddata-ui/docs/clean_up_your_code.md

 </div>
 ```

-In this component, `projectId="xms7ga4tf3g3nzucd8380o2bev8oeknp"` is a hardcoded reference to the project ID, and the measure identifier is a hardcoded reference to a measure.
+In this component, `projectId="xms7ga4tf3g3nzucd8380o2bev8oeknp"` is a hardcoded reference to the workspace ID, and the measure identifier is a hardcoded reference to a measure.

 With the [gdc-catalog-export](02_start__catalog_export.md) tool, you can save the list of all measures, attributes and other relevant objects to a JSON file.